clavoie/cache/README.md

 func NewDiDefs() []*di.Def {
   return []*di.Def{
-    // assume ConfigCache is wrapper in an interface at this point {NewConfigCache, di.Singleton},
+    // assume ConfigCache is wrapped in an interface at this point {NewConfigCache, di.Singleton},
   }
 }